-One of the most useful benefits of WordPress is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.
+One of the most powerful benefits of building a website with WordPress is the ability to quickly enhance your WP website or blog’s functionality using plugins.

-No doubt, you most likely use a smart phone.
-What do you do when you would like access to something new on your phone like a new application, game or business productivity tool?
+No doubt, you most likely own a smart phone.
+What happens when you want to access something new on your device like a new game or business productivity tool?

 You download and install an app!